Tskit for phylogenetics#

 Generating a 'comb' (pectinate) tree of 1000000 tips took:

-Calculations on these huge trees can be very efficient:
+Calculations on these large trees can be very efficient:

 %%time